Designer Breed Icon

 Did You Know?

-The Bichon-a-Ranian is a designer dog breed that is a cross between a Bichon Frise and a Pomeranian.
-Although a mixed-breed can take on any combination of traits from one or both parents, a Bichon-a-Ranian is bred to be an ideal companion dog.
-They tend to be small dogs that are affectionate, have a sweet demeanor, a cheerful disposition, and a playful personality.
+The Bichon-a-Ranian is a cross between a Bichon Frise and a Pomeranian.
+Although a mixed-breed dog can take on any combination of traits from one or both parents, a Bichon-a-Ranian is bred to be an ideal companion dog.
+They tend to be small, affectionate dogs with sweet demeanors, cheerful dispositions, and playful personalities.

 Both parent breeds of the Bichon-a-Ranian are companion breeds that are devoted to their owners and thrive on attention and affection from them.
 They are known to love to cuddle!
-Their playful personality and sweet demeanor mean they get along well with children, other pets, and other dogs.
+Their playful personality and sweet demeanor mean they get along well with children, other pets, and other dogs, as long as they are well-socialized.

-As a small dog, they can be easily injured by the accidental rough play or falls that can be common with very young children.
-So, any interaction with young children should be closely supervised and young children should be taught how to properly interact with a dog.
+As a small dog, they can be easily injured by accidental rough play or falls that can be common with very young children.
+So, any interactions between young kids and puppies should be closely supervised, and young children should be taught how to properly interact with a dog.

 The Bichon-a-Ranian is a highly adaptable dog breed.
-Their small size and lower exercise requirements means they do well in apartments as well as home with and without yards.
+Their small size and lower exercise requirements mean that they do well in apartments as well as homes with and without yards.
 As with any dog breed, they are sensitive to heat.

-Because of their small size, they are also sensitive to the cold and may need to bundle up with some winter dog products to stay warm when temperatures drop.
+Because of their small size, they can also be sensitive to the cold despite their fluffy coat and may need to bundle up with some winter dog products to stay warm when temperatures drop.
 They also do not like to be left alone for long periods of time.

 Although mixed-breed dogs can sometimes be healthier than their purebred counterparts, it is not a guarantee.
 A mixed-breed dog can inherit potential health issues common to one, both, or neither of the parent breeds.
-For the Bichon-a-Ranian, potential health concerns include luxating patella, hip dysplasia, gum disease, and eye issues.
+For the Bichon-a-Ranian, potential health concerns to be aware of can include luxating patella, hip dysplasia, gum disease, and eye issues.

-Reputable breeders will screen their dogs to avoid passing issues on to puppies.
-So, don’t be afraid to talk to the breeder about the health and genetic history of both of the parents.
-As a small dog breed, the Bichon-a-Ranian is more prone to developing dental issues, but practicing good dental care for dogs can help prevent them.
+Good breeding practices and the health of the parents make a big difference in the health of Bichon-a-ranian puppies.
+Reputable breeders will screen their dogs to avoid passing preventable issues on to puppies.
+So, don’t be afraid to talk to the breeder about the health and genetic history of both parents.
+As a small dog breed, the Bichon-a-Ranian is more prone to developing dental issues, but practicing good dental care for dogs early and consistently can help prevent them.

 The Bichon-a-Ranian is a highly trainable dog breed that is a good fit for owners of all experience levels.
 They are intelligent dogs that are eager to please and love the positive attention that comes with performing tricks and basic commands.

 The Bichon-a-Ranian coat will be short and fluffy regardless of which parent they take after more.
-They may inherit a curly, low-shedding coat from their Bichon Frise parent or they may inherit a coat that sheds a bit more from their Pomeranian parent.
-Either way, they’ll need daily brushing and grooming every 4-6 weeks.
+They may inherit a curly, low-shedding coat from their Bichon Frise parent, or they may inherit a coat that sheds a bit more from their Pomeranian parent.
+Whatever dog coat type they have, they’ll need daily brushing and grooming every 4-6 weeks.

-Regardless of their coat, you will need to also care for your Bichon-a-Ranian’s nails, ears, and teeth.
-Cutting your dog’s nails monthly is usually enough to keep them from growing too long.
+Regardless of their coat, you will also need to care for your Bichon-a-Ranian’s nails, ears, and teeth.
+Cutting your dog’s nails once or twice monthly is usually enough to keep them from growing too long.
 You may need to trim them more often if your dog’s nails grow more quickly or aren’t wearing down as much on their own.

 Gum disease is one of the most common health issues in dogs because dental care is often overlooked.
 Because the Bichon-a-Ranian is more prone to developing these dental issues, good dental care is even more important.
-Using an enzyme toothpaste or brushing your dog’s teeth every day is ideal.
+Using an enzyme toothpaste or brushing your dog’s teeth every day, in addition to cleanings at the vet when needed, is ideal.

 Although the Bichon-a-Ranian is a moderately active dog, they don’t need a lot of exercise to stay happy and healthy.
 Daily walks plus some playtime are usually enough for this small dog.
 They may be energetic at times, but they are also small and will tire out relatively easily.